gsb-public/composer-build/README.md

 ```
 git clone git@github.com:gsb-public/composer-build.git
 ```
-* Edit composer/scripts/doimport.sh and doupdate.sh to match your specific setup
+* Edit composer-build/scripts/doimport.sh and doupdate.sh to match your specific setup

-* Edit php.ini found in the confd folder to match your specific setup
+* Edit .lando.yml to point your composer-build/confd folder.
+This has the php.ini file that lando will use for your site.

 * Create a new site directory
 * cd into the your new site directory